usccolumbia/BERTOS/README.md

 ```
 python train_BERTOS.py  --config_name ./random_config   --dataset_name materials_icsd_cn.py   --max_length 100  --per_device_train_batch_size 256  --learning_rate 1e-3  --num_train_epochs 500    --output_dir ./model_icsdcn
 ```
- If you want to change the dataset, you can use different dataset file to replace `$DATASET_LOADER$`, like `materials_icsd.py`, `materials_icsdcn.py`, `materials_icsdcno.py`, and `materials_icsdo.py`.
-And you can also follow the intructions of [huggingface]() to build you own custom dataset.
+ If you want to change the dataset, you can use a different dataset file to replace `$DATASET_LOADER$`, like `materials_icsd.py`, `materials_icsdcn.py`, `materials_icsdcno.py`, and `materials_icsdo.py`.
+And you can also follow the intructions of [huggingface]() to build your own custom dataset.

 ### Predict
-Run `getOS.py` file to get predicted oxidation states for a input formula or input formulas.csv file containing multiple formulas. <br>
+Run `getOS.py` file to get predicted oxidation states for an input formula or input formulas.csv file containing multiple formulas. <br>
 Using your model:
 ```
 python getOS.py --i SrTiO3 --model_name_or_path ./model_icsdcn